Kautenja/a-neural-algorithm-of-artistic-style/README.md

     </tr>
 </table>

-## Content Layer Selection
+## Content Layer

-[effect-of-content-layer.ipynb][] visualizes how the style transfer is affected by using different layers for content loss.
+[content-layer.ipynb](content-layer.ipynb) visualizes how the style transfer is affected by using different layers for content loss.

-[effect-of-content-layer.ipynb]: effect-of-content-layer.ipynb

 <table>
     <tr>